Computing Guidelines for Traveling to High-Risk Locations

 - Be aware that MTokens are subject to export control regulations.
-According to Federal export control regulations, MTokens may not be transported or sent to embargoed nations identified by the federal government.
-The following nations are on the embargoed list as of December 2013: Cuba, Iran, North Korea, Syria, and Sudan.
+According to Federal export control regulations, MTokens (hardware or software) may not be transported or sent to embargoed nations identified by the federal government.
+The following nations are on the embargoed list as of December 2014: Cuba, Iran, North Korea, Syria, and Sudan.

 - Disable Bluetooth, Wi-Fi, and GPS when not in use to limit potential unauthorized access to your device or data.